Terrier-Tech/tuff-sortable/README.md

 which will only occur when the sorting _doesn't_ happen during the same interaction.

+## Development

+To publish package changes, make sure to update the version, then run:

+    npm run pub

+Like all Tuff libraries, packages are Typescript source-only.

 ## License (MIT)

 &copy; 2023 <a href="https://terrier.tech">Terrier Technologies LLC</a>